travelpayouts/slate/source/includes/_hotelssearchapi.md

 * **cityId** – the location ID (the query static/locations.json)
 * **hotelId** – the hotel ID (the query static/hotels.json)
 * **iata** – iata code of city

     **Note**.
-The request must have at least one of the required parameters iata, cityId or hotelId
+The request must have at least one of the required parameters iata, cityId or hotelId.

 * **checkIn** – check-in date format: yyyy–MM–dd
 * **checkOut** – check-out date format: yyyy–MM–dd
 * **adultsCount** – number of adults